Compiled by Robert Elson

 20th June 1849 on the Florentia from England.
 William, born just

-Manchester in Royton near Oldham in 1825, was the oldest of three
+Manchester in Royton near Oldham 14th October in 1824, was the oldest

 born to John, who was a green grocer at the time, and Mary Ann

 Elson was christened on 9th July 1826 at